 Distributed Consensus

 A fundamental problem in distributed systems is achieving consensus among multiple nodes.
-This means getting all nodes to agree on a single value, even in the presence of failures.
-Distributed consensus is crucial for tasks like:
+This means getting all nodes to agree on a single value, even in the presence of failures like network partitions or node crashes.
+Distributed consensus is crucial for various applications, such as:

 this.acceptedValue = null;